Last updated on January 31st, 2022 at 05:57 pm

 Few history lessons are as beautiful as this one: A visit to Pigeon Key, a picturesque little island surrounded by dazzling blue water in the middle of the Old Seven Mile Bridge.

-Pigeon Key visitors pay $15 (kids 5-13 are $12; kids 5 and under are $5) and are whisked by speed boat from Marathon to the island — a delightful two-mile ride under both the new Seven Mile Bridge and the old one.
+Pigeon Key visitors pay $15 (kids 5-13 are $12; kids 5 and under are $5) and are whisked by speed boat from Marathon to the island — a delightful two-mile ride.

 In spring 2022, a 60-passenger tram will take visitors across the Old Seven Mile Bridge to Pigeon Key instead of a boat.

-A tour guide walks you through many of its 11 historic buildings.
+When you take a tour of Pigeon Key, a guide walks you through a few of its 11 historic buildings.
 Pigeon Key housed the workers who built the Seven Mile Bridge from 1908 to 1912.

 The Seven Mile Bridge and Pigeon Key’s fascinating history are told through displays and artifacts in its museum.

 There’s more than history on Pigeon Key.
-Visitors can bring their lunch and relax under the shade created by the solar array built on the island’s east side.
-Picnic tables are available and you are encouraged to stay after the tour and snorkel in the clear waters off Pigeon Key’s dock.
+Visitors can bring their lunch and picnic.
+You are encouraged to stay after the tour and snorkel in the clear waters off Pigeon Key’s dock.

 - Tours of Pigeon Key are at 10 a.m., noon and 2 p.m.
 The tours last about two hours and include the 2-mile boat ride ferrying you to and from the island.
 To visit Pigeon Key, go to the visitor center located at 2010 Overseas Highway in Marathon, which is Mile Marker 47.5 bayside between Faro Blanco Resort and the Marriott Hotel.